Panangad, Kochi: Hospital

-VPS Lakeshore Hospital

-VPS Lakeshore is a multi-super-speciality Hospital in Kochi, Kerala.
-Lakeshore Hospital and Research Centre Ltd was registered as a public limited company in 1996 and started functioning as a multi-specialty hospital in January 2003.
-The hospital is accredited by the National Accreditation Board for Hospitals & Healthcare Providers (NABH) and has 43 intensive care units and 10 operation theatres.
-It is one of the largest tertiary care hospitals in the state and is managed by VPS Healthcare, which took over the management from Philip Augustine in April 2016.
-It has air, water and surface ambulance services which was listed by the Limca Book of Records in 2004.
-Besides medical care, it also conducts several post graduate programs accredited by the Diplomate of National Board.
-The centre is planning an expansion of its facilities by adding 200,000 sq. ft. to house oncology, cardiology and gastroenterology departments which are on its final stages of construction and are to be opened by the mid-2018.

-Law and Order

-Panangad Police Station is located at the periphery of panangad village and officers are always available for help at any time and has routine nighttime patrols.

 Education

 Panangad has a Government L.P school, Government LPS Udayathumvathukkal, located at Udayathumvathukkal.

-It also has a high school named Panangad V.H.S.S(Vocational higher secondary school), a UP school named St.Antony's UP School near St. Antony's church and other smaller private schools nearby among which the prominent ones being HIRA public school, Sri Sri RaviShankar school etc. There are two public libraries at panangad, one at kamoth a small junction in panangad and other one at the end of the panangad road which also houses the private bus stand and an abandoned boat jetty.
+It also has a high school named Panangad V.H.S.S(Vocational higher secondary school), a UP school named St.Antony's UP School near St. Antony's church and other smaller private schools nearby among which the prominent ones being HIRA public school, Sri Sri RaviShankar school etc. There are two public libraries at Panangad, one at Kamoth a small junction in panangad and other one at the end of the panangad road which also houses the private bus stand and an abandoned boat jetty.

 KUFOS

-The Kerala University of Fisheries and Ocean Studies, an autonomous publicly funded institution established on 20 November 2010 and the first Fisheries University in India coming under the Fisheries Ministry is headquartered at Panangad along the NH-66.
-It is the primary instrument of Kerala state in providing human resources, skills and technology required for the sustainable development of fisheries and the ocean.
-It acts as a centre of excellence for human resource development in Fisheries and Ocean Studies and the nodal agency to establish relationship with institutions and universities functioning at national and international level.
+The Kerala University of Fisheries and Ocean Studies is located at Panangad.
+It is an autonomous publicly funded institution established on 20 November 2010 and the first Fisheries University in India coming under the Fisheries Ministry is headquartered at Panangad along the NH-66.

-On Sept of 2017, Kufos inaugurated their amenity centre built close to the junction.
-The centre will house units that sell the fishlings produced at the university and food products developed by the students, guidance centre for farmers, and banks.
 The facility, which was set up at a cost of ₹2.60 crore, is open to the public.